joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 **Note on DeepSeek V3.2 (Reasoning):** The charts above were generated before including DeepSeek in this comparison.
 DeepSeek V3.2 (Reasoning) scores 42 on the Artificial Analysis Intelligence Index -- matching GLM-5 -- while pricing at just $0.28/$0.42 per million input/output tokens.
 On the cost-vs-intelligence chart, it would sit far to the left of all other models at the same intelligence level, making it arguably the best value in this entire comparison.
 The caveats are a smaller 128k context window, text-only input, and slower native speed (though Fireworks brings it to 105 t/s).

 For the exact methodology behind the Intelligence Index, see [Artificial Analysis's documentation](https://artificialanalysis.ai).

+**Update:** As of mid-March 2026, MiniMax-M2.7 has taken the lead among open-weight models with an Intelligence Index of 50, and Kimi K2.5 follows at 47.
+See [Section 9](#section-9-update-march-2026-minimax-m27-vs-kimi-k25) for the updated comparison.

 ---